NBA Power Rankings Heading into 2017 All-Star Game

 Phoenix posted its best offensive game of the season against L.A. on Wednesday, setting season-highs in points per 100 possessions, true shooting percentage, effective field-goal percentage and assist rate (h/t Positive Residual).

-And Bledsoe's 25 points, 13 assists and 10 rebounds actually came in a win, which underscores a surprisingly strange trend.
-Of Phoenix's 18 wins this season, Bledsoe has scored at least 25 points in only five of them.
+And Bledsoe's 25 points, 13 assists and 10 rebounds actually came during a win, which underscores a surprisingly strange trend: Of Phoenix's 18 wins this season, Bledsoe has scored at least 25 points in only five of them.
 Put another way, lower scoring totals from Bledsoe have tended to coincide more closely with the Suns' success.

 Winning more often when your "best player" contributes less kind of signals you've identified the wrong guy as your alpha.

-But hey, the Suns went 2-2 this week, and we're not going to dig in against their flaws too deeply.
-That's what the rest of the season's for.
+But hey, the Suns went 2-2 this week, and we're not going to dig against their flaws too deeply.
+(That's what the rest of the season's for.)

 25. Charlotte Hornets